persmed/cas-assignment/docs/assignment.toolcalibration.rst

 Write a short report (max 1 page) where you address the following questions:

 #.
 In which coordinate system is the vector :math:`p_t`
 #.
-How many degrees of freedeom can you calibrate with pivoting
+Write down the formula to get the tip of the pointer in the camera coordinate system
 #.
-Write down the formula to get the tip of the pointer in the camera coordinate system
-#. two more challenging questions
+Where does the error in your result come from (what you get is not the exact solution which is provided)?
+#.
+How many degrees of freedeom can you calibrate with pivoting?
+Which ones are missing?
+#.
+If your instrument is non-rigid (e.g. a needle) your :math:`p_t` is off if your instrument is bent.
+How can you overcome this issue?

 Submission
 ----------